wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

     In a non-production environment (with the self signed certificate), you have to add the certificate of the micro integrator instance to the browser as a trusted source.
 For example, direct the browser to `https://localhost:9164/management` and add the site as trusted.
 This step will not be required with a custom production certificate.

 1. To download the dashboard, go to [**WSO2 Micro Integrator** website](https://wso2.com/integration/micro-integrator/#) -> **Download** -> **Other Resources**, and click **Monitoring Dashboard**.
+2. Extract the downloaded ZIP file.
+This will be the `MI_DASHBOARD_HOME` directory.
-2. Execute the following command to start the dashboard server:
+3. Open a terminal, navigate to the `MI_DASHBOARD_HOME` directory, and execute the following command to start the dashboard server:

     ```bash
     sh dashboard.sh